ARTICLE - An Architect's brief for your home building project

 Unique qualities - making it personal.

 We all live differently and it’s important to communicate how you live.
-Do you have any hobbies that require a particular place to enjoy these - a window seat to read a book, a generous fire place to relax by, a home office or studio space, a home cinema?
+Do you have any hobbies that require a particular place to enjoy these - a window seat to read a book, a generous fireplace to relax by, a home office or studio space, a home cinema?
 Do you entertain a lot, do you need space for art or books?
-How often are you home and what is your daily routine – as a family do you all eat together, do you work from home?
+How often are you home and what is your daily routine – as a family, do you all eat together, do you work from home?
 Does your lifestyle change from summer to winter?

-Architecture should not just reflect it’s location but it’s function, and in a home that is to best suit you.
+Architecture should not just reflect its location but its function, and in a home that is made to best suit you.
 We all personalise our homes, from the colour of the front door to the interior and garden.
 Building a home from scratch should represent you.
 What is your personality like?
 Do you want your home to be visible and different or to have understated elegance.
 Do you mind people being able to look in or do you want it tucked away and very private?
 All these questions will help form a bespoke home for you and your family.

 Timeframe - forever home vs step up vs investment

 Is this a house you are intending to live in forever, sell once it’s completed or rent or move in a few years time?
 The degree of flexibility of space is key to consider to allow the house to adapt if needed or design in for future needs or a phased build.
-If it’s a short term home, having greater mass appeal is important.
+If it’s a short-term home, having greater mass appeal is important.

 Details - the key to sucess

-Any details on the requirements of each space is helpful to know.
-The number of appliances to the kitchen, the size of any art collection or books to be displayed for example.
+Any details on the requirements of each space are helpful to know.
+The number of appliances to the kitchen, the size of any art collection or books to be displayed, for example.
 It is important to discuss with your architect the level of interior design they provide.
 I design joinery, bathrooms, lighting and finishes but some architects focus only on the shell of the building.
 A consistent design approach from the exterior down to the smallest detail of a door handle or light switch will improve the quality of design and finish of your home.